INCOME

 Total 128 M 69,000 50 M 475 B

-This means that a negative tax system, if implemented by itself, may be slightly more expensive than what we are currently spending on welfare.
-However, when we include cost reductions made possible by simultaneously implementing the other proposed policy changes CSS recommends, it is possible that the net costs to the government may be reduced.
+Offsetting these costs would be the elimination of most, not all, welfare costs.
+As stated previously, in 2018, excluding health, education, and private charity spending, Federal, State, and Local Governments spent around $444 billion on welfare costs.
+This means that a negative tax system, if implemented by itself, would be more expensive than what we are currently spending on welfare.
+However, when we include cost reductions made possible by simultaneously implementing the other proposed policy changes CSS recommends, the net costs to the government may actually be reduced.